Hangover Joe’s Formula

 Herbs have a sort of thermal quality about them.
 For instance mint is cool and peppers are hot.

 Herbs also have tastes such as spicy (also called pungent or acrid) sweet, bitter, salty, sour, and bland.
-Each of these tastes have medicinal functions associated with them.
+Each of these tastes has medicinal functions associated with it.
 For instance, sweet and sour together are one way to stimulate the production of body fluids.
-If you think about how sweet and sour tastes in your mouth you might get an intuitive sense of how the body responds to these tastes used together.
+If you think about how sweet and sour taste in your mouth you might get an intuitive sense of how the body responds to these tastes used together.
 As they make your mouth water, so do they hydrate your body.

 Finally, herbs have target organs and channels (these are the acupuncture meridians associated with the organs).
-An herb that is described as entering the Liver or the Kidneys has an effect on those organs as well as the channels associated with those organs.
-Effecting the channel often means that the part of the body that will benefit from the medicinal properties of the herb will lie on the trajectory of that channel.
-For instance, an herb for Stomach Fire might address heartburn in the Stomach, but also bleeding gums which is an area through which the Stomach channel passes.
+A herb that is described as entering the liver or the kidneys has an effect on those organs as well as the channels associated with those organs.
+Affecting the channel often means that the part of the body that will benefit from the medicinal properties of the herb will lie on the trajectory of that channel.
+For instance, an herb for what is stomach fire? might address heartburn in the stomach, but also bleeding gums which is an area through which the stomach channel passes.

 How Does Kudzu Work on Alcohol?